pkt-cash/www.pkt.cash/index.md

 If you're ready to try out the text-based wallet, check out [wallet setup](https://pkt.cash/wallet_setup).

 ## So you wanna mine
-The PKT chain uses the [PacketCrypt](https://github.com/cjdelisle/PacketCrypt) work algorith.
+The PKT chain uses the [PacketCrypt](https://github.com/cjdelisle/PacketCrypt) work algorithm.
 PacketCrypt has 2 distinct stages, first an *announcement* stage wherein a miner creates a small (1KB) message which proves that they did some work, the second stage is the ordinary block mining stage where a block miner gets a discount on the work they need to do if they can prove that they